ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Project approval and public release
 ===================================
-Most of the projects in PyAnsys expose the functionality of ANSYS, Inc. products.
+Most of the projects in PyAnsys expose the functionality of Ansys products.
 Due to intellectual property reasons, the public release of a PyAnsys library must go through a project approval process.